stochasticHydroTools/libMobility/tests/ref/readme.txt

 -------------- Files --------------
 SELF:
 self_mobility_bw_ref: from the DPStokes repository.
-Periodized NBody using kernels with wall corrections in double precision. self_mobility_bw_ref_noimg.mat: from the DPStokes repository.
-NBody kernels with wall corrections in double precision, but without using periodized images. self_mobility_bw_w4, self_mobility_sc_w4: generated from this repository in double precision with default parameters.
+Periodized NBody using kernels with wall corrections in double precision.
+self_mobility_bw_ref_noimg: from the DPStokes repository.
+NBody kernels with wall corrections in double precision, but without using periodized images. self_mobility_bw_w4, self_mobility_sc_w4: generated from this repository in double precision with default parameters. self_mobility_*_torques: generated from this repository in double precision with default parameters.

 PAIR:
 pair_mobility_bw_w4, pair_mobility_sc_w4: generated from this repository in double precision with default parameters.
 pair_mobility_bw_ref_noimg: from the DPStokes repository.
 NBody kernels with wall corrections in double precision, but without using periodized images.
+pair_mobility_nbody_freespace: no-wall RPY pair mobility.
+Generated using mobility matrix numba code from the RigidMultiblob repository. pair_mobility_*_torques: generated from this repository in double precision with default parameters.